aswin-asokan/Kerala-IoT-Challenge/pages/level1.md

 ### Experience :
 _Even though it was just a basic experiment I was excited to do it as it was my first ever hands-on experience using Arduino.
 It was cool and made me more interested in working with it._

+## Experiment 2 : Traffic Light
+_Similar to experiment 1 but here we use 3 LEDs instead of 1 to implement a traffic light_